 Compensation, Equity and Benefits (Total Rewards): Compensation programs are one of the most powerful tools available to companies to attract, retain and motivate employees, as well as align their interests with those of shareholders.
 We have developed a broad-based compensation program that is designed to attract, retain and motivate our employees, while driving sustainable long-term value creation.
 We seek to deliver performance-driven, market competitive reward opportunities commensurate with company and individual performance.
-All of our employees receive competitive base salaries, cash bonus eligibility, new hire equity grants and annual long-term incentive grants, in addition to our comprehensive benefits package.
-We believe that providing employees with an ownership interest in Wave through grants of equity awards, further strengthens the level of employee engagement.
-Furthermore, equity awards help align the interests of our employees with the long-term interests of our shareholders.
-In addition, we have our 2019 ESPP, which provides our employees with an opportunity to purchase shares of our Company at a 15% discount to the market price.
+All of our employees receive competitive base salaries, cash bonus eligibility, new hire equity grants and annual long-term incentive grants eligibility, in addition to our comprehensive benefits package.
+We believe that providing employees with an ownership interest in Wave through grants of equity awards further strengthens the level of employee engagement.
+In addition, our 2019 ESPP provides our U.S. employees with an opportunity to purchase our ordinary shares at a 15% discount to the market price.

-Offering a highly competitive, industry-leading, benefits package is another integral piece of our total rewards package and differentiated employee value proposition.
+Offering a highly competitive, industry-leading benefits package is another integral piece of our total rewards package and differentiated employee value proposition.
 Notably, we provide our employees with access to choice and offer employees a very progressive health insurance package, with no premiums.
 We also offer a 401(k) plan with matching contributions for all eligible employees.
-We provide innovative solutions that are key to attracting, engaging and motivating employees, including (i) our excellent benefits and compensation programs and strategies; (ii) our employee well-being approach and strategy; (iii) our health plan and how we have managed this over time; and (iv) internal communications and education around our total rewards strategy.
+We provide innovative solutions that are key to attracting, engaging and motivating employees, including (i) our excellent benefits and compensation programs and strategies; (ii) our employee well-being approach and strategy; (iii) our health plan; and (iv) internal communications and education around our total rewards strategy.

 Cybersecurity and Data Protection: As an organization, we understand that we share a collective stake in protecting our company against cybersecurity threats and breaches.
 Robust data protection practices, including responsible stewardship of our intellectual property and the secure processing, storage, maintenance and transmission of critical information by us and other third parties with whom we do business is vital to our operations and business strategy.
 Accordingly, we take preventative measures to safeguard our employees and sensitive business information, and have measures in place that are designed to detect and respond to any potential security incidents or breaches of privacy.
 Throughout the year, we conduct security training programs and training modules for our employees.
 We also have systems in place at our facilities to mitigate disruptions to our network and communications systems.
 To further strengthen our data protection practices, we regularly conduct business continuity and disaster recovery testing.
+For additional information, please refer to Item 1C of our 2023 Form 10-K.